Disneyland Paris offers some amazing, unique attractions!

 If you have limited time or a limited budget but are able to make your way to Disneyland Paris, there are 5 attractions you must find a way to ride.
-When we went this summer (5/2016), we were surprised at how many attractions were down for rehab.
-Big ones like Big Thunder Mountain, Star Tours, Rock ‘n’ Roller Coaster, the Disneyland Railroad, and the Studio Tram Tour were all down at the same time for the week we were visiting.
+When we went in the summer of 2016, we were surprised at how many attractions were down for rehab.
+Big ones like Big Thunder Mountain, Star Tours, Rock ‘n’ Roller Coaster, the Disneyland Railroad, and the Studio Tram Tour were all down at the same time.
+While we totally understood they were preparing for the 25th anniversary, it was still disappointing to have so many unavailable at once.
 A ton of smaller attractions were also closed which made me wonder about the state of the park.
-There was far more shut down than any other park ever has closed at once.
 Even still, we found that there were definitely some great and unique attractions that make Disneyland Paris a wonderful destination for the die-hard Disney Nerd.

-Ratatouille: L’Aventure Totalement Toquée de Rèmy – Known mostly as the Ratatouille ride, this Walt Disney Studios Park adventure comes in at number three not for action thrills, but for the total immersion into the Ratatouille universe.
+#3 – Ratatouille: L’Aventure Totalement Toquée de Rèmy – Known mostly as the Ratatouille ride, this Walt Disney Studios Park adventure comes in at number three not for action thrills, but for the total immersion into the Ratatouille universe.
 Utilizing a trackless ride system, you are shrunk to the size of a mouse and journey not just through Remy’s kitchen, but also through the story of Ratatouille eventually joining the great chef as the head of his own restaurant.
 At the end of the ride, you exit near Bistrot Chef Remy where you can imagine that the kitchen you just experienced is the same one your food is coming from.
 Overall, this mini-land is more than just one attraction but a total environment.
+And now that it’s coming to WDW, you may not have to fly at all to experience it.

 Garnering honorable mention is, believe it or not, It’s A Small World.
 The version at Disneyland Paris is impressive.
 Perhaps because France is situated so closely to so many other countries, it does a great job of really representing the world.
 Nations in Africa seem to be better represented and there is a good balance among all the Asian countries.
 It seems like more European countries are highlighted than in other versions.
 But what really got me was their representation of North America.
 Mexico and Canada both received their due spot and they did a better job representing the United States than any other park – even the US parks!
 They do not have a “Disney-fied” version with Disney characters in their native lands, but I think that makes it better and returns it to a celebration of the world instead of a celebration of Disney in the world.